How to choose a good burglar alarm installation

 Noise alarms do just that and little else.
 A bell or siren call can be enough to distract or deter and an intruder, but only the burglar and the neighbours will be the ones to hear it.

-They can be effective however for those who live or work in an active neighbourhood watch area or in a location where neighbours can be counted on to take some action.
+They can be useful, however for those who live or work in an active neighbourhood watch area or in a location where neighbours can be counted on to take some action.

 Dialler alarms can sound an alarm and also auto-dial your phone, or those of friends and family when an intruder is detected.
 They can also auto-dial a monitoring company for a small monthly fee, and they will take action if the alarm goes off.

 Speech diallers use a landline telephone while others connect to a mobile network.
-They need an up-to-date SIM card and a decent signal to work.
+They need a current SIM card and a decent signal to work.

 Smart security systems